agrifooddatacanada/OCA_training_pathway/deposit_schema.md

-# Depositing your Schema
+# Saving, Depositing and Publishing your Schema

-You will want to deposit your schema somewhere for reference and/or reuse.
+You will want to ensure your schema is available for reference and/or reuse.

 ## Save your schema with your data